urbanriskmap/cognicity-server/README.md

 npm run jsdoc
 ```

+### Package management
+Before deployment:
+* Use NVM to switch to node and NPM versions specified in package.json for production
+* Run npm install
+* Run npm shrinkwrap --dev
+* Commit changes to npm-shrinkwrap.json

 ### Release
 The release procedure is as follows:
 * Update the CHANGELOG.md file with the newly released version, date, and a high-level overview of changes.
 Commit the change.